-It’s a road trip/opposites attract romance between two new college graduates.
+It’s a road trip/opposites attract romance between two new college graduates in the summer of 1960.
 Featuring: roadside diners, pancakes, and motel rooms that may or may not have only one bed.
+You can buy it here.

 After years of scraping by, Caleb Murphy has graduated from college and is finally getting to start a new life.
 Except he suddenly has no way to get from Boston to Los Angeles.
 Then, to add to his misery, there’s perfect, privileged Peter Cabot offering to drive him.
 Caleb can’t refuse, even though the idea of spending a week in the car with a man whose luggage probably costs more than everything Caleb owns makes him want to scream.